What is Right and Wrong? Who Decides? Where do Values Come From?

 The book has a great deal to recommend it.
 The questions it poses are relevant, pressing, and of deep concern, especially to young people whose future world it is.
 The authors illustrate their topics with images and descriptions of modern-day situations which ask moral questions and will continue to affect us, such as the Grenfell Tower disaster.
 I found the approach both informative and challenging and the writing to be perfectly pitched at an audience of Year 6 and above.
 The text moves from general to specific in the best tradition of non-fiction writing and helps the reader to break down what might otherwise be too’ big’ a question to begin thinking about productively.,

 The presentation is attractive, helpful and consistent across pages, with subheadings, photographs and coloured boxes with quotations from contemporary and historical writers and activists.
 There is also an appendix with suggestions for further reading and ideas for how to express personal values actively.

 I cannot imagine a readership who would not benefit from this book.
-It could be used simply as an inspiration for discussion, but it would be good to have several copies in the classroom for students to read, talk about, return to and mull over at leisure.
+It could be used simply as an inspiration for discussion, but it would be good to have several copies of What is Right and Wrong? in the classroom for students to read, talk about, return to and mull over at leisure.